clojure-lsp/clojure-lsp/docs/features.md

 It's possible to configure clojure-lsp to generate and analyze stubs for specific namespaces available on your project classpath, this is useful for closed source dependencies like `datomic.api`, with that clojure-lsp will be able to make most features work with those dependencies.
 For more information check the [stubs settings section](../settings.md#stub-generation).

+### Execute command

+Commands that client can request.
+Most code actions use these commands as actions.

+#### Resolve macro as *

+This code action should be wrapped by the LSP client to provide the missing arguments beside the existing return by the code action:

+- The macro which should resolve as e.g. `clojure.core/def`
+- The clj-kondo configuration to save the new setting. e.g `/home/user/.clj-kondo/config.edn`

+For an example, check how [Emacs LSP client](https://github.com/emacs-lsp/lsp-mode/commit/73b127f4cf09a443e1353aa6c40b2379b59c1bd6) handles that.

+_* Available via code actions too_

+#### Refactoring

+Commands that change/refactor the code.

+__Note: Most of them are available via code actions and most of the time you want to call the code action and not the command manually__

+- Clean namespace *
+- Add import to namespace
+- Add missing require *
+- Cycle privacy of def/defn
+- Cycle collection (#{}, {}, [], ())
+- Change collection to {}, (), #{}, []
+- Extract Function *
+- Create private function *
+- Inline Symbol *
+- Expand let
+- Introduce let
+- Move expression to let
+- Thread first expression
+- Thread last expression
+- Thread first all *
+- Thread last all *
+- Unwind all
+- Unwind thread
+- Create test

+#### Dev

+##### Server information

+Return basic information about the server.

+##### Cursor information

+Return debug information about the element at point.